Chidvy/Medicare-Mac-Analyzer/README.md

-# Medicare MAC Letter Analyzer

-A command-line tool powered by **Claude (Anthropic API)** that analyzes Medicare Administrative Contractor (MAC) correspondence letters — extracting structured data, classifying letter type, generating a prioritized action checklist, and drafting a response letter.
+An LLM-powered compliance triage system that automates the analysis of Medicare Administrative Contractor (MAC) correspondence — classifying letter type, extracting structured compliance data, generating prioritized action checklists, and drafting response letters.

-Built from firsthand observation of how DME and home health providers struggle to triage and respond to high-volume MAC correspondence under tight deadlines.

-> **Disclaimer:** Built using 100% synthetic sample data.
-Not intended for use with real PHI.
-For demonstration and portfolio purposes only.

----
+Built to eliminate manual triage bottlenecks in DME and home health provider workflows, where missed deadlines carry direct financial and regulatory consequences.

 ## The Problem This Solves